godspeedchu/grpc-realworld-example/README.md

 [Cloud Endpoints](https://cloud.google.com/endpoints/) is an API Management framework to develop, deploy and manage APIs on Google Cloud Platform.
 [Extensible Service Proxy (ESP)](https://cloud.google.com/endpoints/docs/frameworks/frameworks-extensible-service-proxy) is an API relay/control plane offered by Cloud Endpoints for OpenAPI and gRPC.
 For gRPC, ESP provides JSON/REST to gRPC/Protobuf transcoding which means one can build a pure gRPC API and have ESP translate it into REST API with minimum configurations.

-This repo uses bazel to build, last working version bazel 4.0.0
+This repo uses bazel to build, latest working version is 5.3.2.

 # Getting started